AdobeDocs/commerce-extensibility/src/pages/index.md

 # Adobe Commerce extensibility

+Learn about in-process and out-of-process development tools provided by Adobe Commerce

-Learn how to develop Out-of-Process apps that extend and customize Adobe Commerce.
+This guide explains how to develop Out-of-Process apps that extend and customize Adobe Commerce.
+For a more in-depth understanding of extensibility, follow our [learning path](./app-development/learning-path.md).

 Extensibility, as a concept, reflects the possibility for growth and the ease of extending functionality in a system.
 When referring to extensibility in Adobe Commerce, we mean the ability of developers to expand, customize, and control their interactions with Adobe Commerce.